 Structural heart disease refers to conditions that affect the structure and function of the heart, including its valves, chambers, and walls.
 These conditions could be congenital or may develop later in life due to various factors such as age, genetics, exposure to radiation, infections, or lifestyle.
-SHD can lead to various symptoms like shortness of breath, chest pain, dizziness, loss of consciousness, as well as various sequela including heart failure, arrhythmias and stroke and therefore require prompt diagnosis and management.
+SHD can lead to various symptoms like shortness of breath, chest pain, dizziness, and loss of consciousness, as well as various sequela, including heart failure, arrhythmias and stroke, and therefore require prompt diagnosis and management.

 Types of Structural Heart Diseases